 What is hands in hair syndrome?

-bits over and over again.
-Excessive hair touching is a repetitive and addictive habit can be extremely hard to stop and can lead to Trichotillomania - a hair pulling disorder.
+Excessive hair touching is a repetitive and addictive habit that can be extremely hard to stop and can lead to Trichotillomania - a hair pulling disorder.
 Many women who's hands are always buried in their hair, typically suffer from very dry ends, oily roots, hair loss and poor overall hair condition.

 There are many reasons as to why you could be excessively touching your hair:

 Your hands are free, so they end up in your hair

 You’re concentrating on something and you like to fiddle with your hair at the same time

 You’re always on the lookout for split ends or hair breakage

 Touching your hair repetitively when doing a specific task